ChristopherLit/e-hotel/README.md

 ```bash
 node server.js
 ```
-run both the frontend and backend concurrently for this app to work open [http://localhost:5173/](http://localhost:5173/)
+run both the frontend and backend concurrently for this app to work <br>
+open [http://localhost:5173/](http://localhost:5173/)